 Articles (underlined titles are linked to pdfs)

-*Cahnmann-Taylor, M. & Hwang, Y. (Under Construction-*New) TESOL Teacher-Poets: Poetic Habits of Mind and Body in TESOL Teacher Preparation.
+*Cahnmann-Taylor, M. & Hwang, Y. (In Press) TESOL Teacher-Poets: Poetic Habits of Mind and Body in TESOL Teacher Preparation.
+Language and Education.

 Cahnmann-Taylor, M. & Okechukwu Barton, D. (Under Construction-*New).
 Poetry’s Power in Study Abroad Language and Culture Immersion.